Omarb28/serverless-image-processing/README.md

 ## Conclusion
 In this project, serverless architecture is the optimal choice for image processing, which are short-lived and sporadic workloads.

-[^1]: Special thanks to Manara team for teaching me to become an AWS solution architect.
+[^1]: Special thanks to Manara team for teaching me to become an AWS solutions architect.